 Additionally, armrests may help with circulation as they allow the user to distribute their weight more evenly and improve blood flow.

 However, armrests can also be detrimental if not used properly.
 If they are too high or too low, they can cause discomfort or even pain.
 Also, having an armrest on a chair that doesn’t support the back can actually contribute to poor posture.

 In this article, we will discuss the benefits of armrests from an ergonomic standpoint to help you decide if they are right for you.

 The history of armrests goes back centuries.
 From the King and Queen’s throne to Board rooms, they are still used today as status symbols by executives or heads of households who want their dignity respected with an upright posture.

-The importance and use of armrests at a computerized work station is validated by recent research in the last 25 years.
-The value they provide for prevention against musculoskeletal disorders cannot be overlooked, as it has been proven time after time from many clinical ergonomics experiences with patients who suffer these types of issues due to their posture while typing on keyboards all day long.
+The importance and use of armrests at a computerized workstation are validated by recent research in the last 25 years.
+The value they provide for the prevention of musculoskeletal disorders cannot be overlooked, as it has been proven time after time from many clinical ergonomics experiences with patients who suffer these types of issues due to their posture while typing on keyboards all day long.

 What Are Office Chair Armrests?

 The armrests of an office chair provide an area for you to keep your forearms, so the wrists and shoulder can be relieved while typing or working and it helps you to maintain a neutral posture as well.